Is The Square Root Of 64 A Rational Number

 Proofs of Irrationality: A Glimpse into Advanced Mathematics

 While showing a number is rational is relatively straightforward (simply express it as a fraction), proving a number is irrational often requires more sophisticated techniques.
-One common approach uses proof by contradiction, assuming the number is rational and then demonstrating that this assumption leads to a logical contradiction.
+Still, one common approach uses proof by contradiction, assuming the number is rational and then demonstrating that this assumption leads to a logical contradiction.
 Famous proofs of this type exist for numbers like √2.

 Frequently Asked Questions (FAQ)